hyperbx/Marathon/README.md

 ### DirectDraw Surface
 The `*.dds` format is for textures.
 There are no plans for Marathon to support this, there is plenty of software that can create these files already.

-### Text Font Map
-The `*.ftm` format contains information about how the characters are mapped to the font textures.
-This format is a bit of a nightmare, so not much research has been done on it yet.

 ### PlayStation 3 Fragment Shader Bytecode
 The `*.fpo` format is the compiled fragment shader format for the PlayStation 3 version of the game.
 There are no plans for Marathon to support this.